-The chemical name is potassium chloride and the structural name is KCl.
-Potassium chloride, USP occurs as a white granular powder or as odorless crystals.
+The chemical name is potassium chloride, and the structural formula is KCl.
+Potassium chloride USP occurs as a white, granular powder or as colorless crystals.
 It is odorless and has a saline taste.
 Its solutions are neutral to litmus.
 It is freely soluble in water and insoluble in alcohol.

 Potassium Chloride Oral Solution - Clinical Pharmacology

 The intracellular concentration of potassium is approximately 150 to 160 mEq per liter.
-The normal adult plasma concentration is 3.5 to 5 Eq per liter.
+The normal adult plasma concentration is 3.5 to 5 mEq per liter.
 An active ion transport system maintains this gradient across the plasma membrane.

-Potassium is a normal dietary constituent and under steady state conditions the amount of potassium absorbed from the gastrointestinal tract is equal to the amount excreted in the urine.
+Potassium is a normal dietary constituent and under steady state conditions, the amount of potassium absorbed from the gastrointestinal tract is equal to the amount excreted in the urine.
 The usual dietary intake of potassium is 50 to 100 mEq per day.

 In rare circumstances, (e.g., patients with renal tubular acidosis) potassium depletion may be associated with metabolic acidosis and hyperchloremia.
-In such patients, potassium replacement should be accomplished with potassium salts other than chloride, such as potassium bicarbonate, potassium citrate, potassium acetate, or potassium gluconate.
+In such patients, potassium replacement should be accomplished with potassium salts other than the chloride, such as potassium bicarbonate, potassium citrate, potassium acetate, or potassium gluconate.

 Indications and Usage for Potassium Chloride Oral Solution

-The use of potassium salts in patients receiving diuretics for uncomplicated essential hypertension is often unnecessary when such patients have a normal dietary pattern and when low doses of the diuretic are used.
-Serum potassium should be checked periodically, however, and if hypokalemia occurs, dietary supplementation with potassium-containing foods may be adequate to control milder cases.
-In more severe cases, and if dose adjustment of the diuretic is ineffective or unwarranted supplementation with potassium salts may be indicated.
+The use of potassium salts in patients receiving diuretics for uncomplicated essential hypertension is often unnecessary when such patients have a normal dietary pattern, and when low doses of the diuretic are used.
+Serum potassium should be checked periodically, however, and, if hypokalemia occurs, dietary supplementation with potassium-containing foods may be adequate to control milder cases.
+In more severe cases, and if dose adjustment of the diuretic is ineffective or unwarranted, supplementation with potassium salts may be indicated.

-Interaction with Potassium Sparing Diuretics
+Interaction with Potassium-Sparing Diuretics

-Hypokalemia should not be treated by the concomitant administration of potassium salts and a potassium sparing diuretic (e.g., spironolactone, triamterene or amiloride) since the simultaneous administration of these agents can produce severe hyperkalemia.
+Hypokalemia should not be treated by the concomitant administration of potassium salts and a potassium-sparing diuretic, e.g., spironolactone, triamterene or amiloride, since the simultaneous administration of these agents can produce severe hyperkalemia.